RuiRomano/pbip-demo-agentic-mcp/.kb/powerbi-pbip-kb.md

 ### Phase 3: Enforce Semantic Model Best practices
 1. Ensure the application of the semantic model best practices in `powerbi-modeling-kb.md`.
-3. **Critical:** Also run the Best Practice Analysis tool by calling the script `.bpa/bpa.ps1` with arguments `-src [path to the semantic model]` and resolve critical errors found.Don't forget to serialize the database back to the folder after fixes.
-No need to create build automation pipeline, just run the script directly as part of the development phase.
+2. **Critical:** Also execute the Best Practice Analysis script until no critical errors are found.
+Execute the script `.bpa/bpa.ps1` with arguments `-src [SemanticModel definition folder]`.
+After each run, serialize the semantic model back to the `definition/` folder.

 ### Phase 4: Report implementation
-1. Copy the `.kb/templateReport` content to the empty `definition/` folder of the report in the PBIP.
+1. Copy the `.kb/templateReport` content to the empty `*Report/definition/` folder of the created report folder.
 2. Follow the instructions in the `template-report-kb.md` to adapt the report visuals to the semantic model.

 ## PBIP file structure